Misalignment is rarely caused by a lack of meetings.

 - dependency docs and integration checklists

-- partner portals
+- partner portals and public status pages

 - procurement and enablement docs